 The best noise-cancelling headphones for rock fans on a budget

 Type: On-ear | Bluetooth: Yes | Noise-cancelling: Yes | Microphone: Yes | Controls: Yes | Battery life: 15 hours | Connector: Micro USB

 The BNX-60s were perhaps the first to prove that it really is possible to get both noise-cancelling and Bluetooth technology for under £100 – and all without sacrificing sound quality.

 There’s also a USB input for charging, pause/play/skip track controls, a Bluetooth connection light, and a standard wired headphone output on the other ear.
-A full charge gives you about 15 hours of wireless music playback, or a little less when the active noise cancelling is switched on.
+A full charge gives you about 15 hours of wireless music playback, or a little less when the active noise-cancelling / noise cancellation is switched on.

 Cheaper headphones often fall into the trap of producing loads of low-quality bass or overly sharp treble, but these Lindy headphones are surprisingly balanced and grown-up in their delivery.
 They’ve got a real groove and clarity to them, making them particularly well-suited to rock.

-- Looking for a new record player too?
-These are the best turntables
+- Want a new record player?
+Well, these are the best turntables

 3. Sony WF-1000XM3